liathoffman/old-yaronwittenstein/posts/the-importance-of-unlearning.md

 Asks us to stop thinking only about services but also about single functions.
 It opens new opportunities to save money since we only pay for when the usage of a function (which might not be available 24x7)

 1. **GraphQL**
-Requires us to accept that REST isn’t always the best for any scenario and that sometimes there is actually a graph.
+Requires us to accept that REST isn’t always the best for every scenario and that sometimes there is actually a graph.
 (I personally think that starting from a REST API and gradually move towards a GraphQL is less risky for a green-field project)

 1. **Redis**
 Requires us to represent data in many more shapes: Key-Value / Hashes / Set / SortedSets / Lists etc.